Sarthak1111/BookStore-Web-Application/README.md

 Specific point:-

+How to run:

-NOTE*Code will not run as this is a dummy website with dummy locators
+NOTE*Code will not run as this is a dummy website url and dummy locators